vikilpet/Taskopy/readme.md

 		settings.ini
 		taskopy.exe

-	If a task has a *data* argument, it will be assigned query information in *DataHTTPReq* format.
+	If a task has a *data* argument, it will be assigned query information as *DataHTTPReq* object.

 	See also [settings](#settings) section for IP and port bindings.
 - **http_dir** — folder where to save files sent via HTTP POST request.
 If not set then use system temporary folder.